rawakash66/Thesis_Akash_2022/droplet reconstruction/script/readme.md

-* **reconstruction.py** - use the shape-from-silhouette method to reconstruct the droplet.
+* **reconstruction.py** - use the shape-from-silhouette method used in my thesis to reconstruct the droplet.
 * **numerical_reconstruction.m** - matlab file using the numerical method to reconstruct the droplet.